telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/getting-started.md

 ![radtabbedform-getting-started003](images/radtabbedform-getting-started003.png)

-In Vb this can be do from the project properties.
+In VB.NET this can be done from the project properties.

 ![radtabbedform-getting-started004](images/radtabbedform-getting-started004.png)